mattpodwysocki/Console-Setup/windows/README.md

 ## Shell Configuration

 The shell has been the biggest areas of customization.
-Unfortunately, over the years, the Windows console has been neglected, which has given growth to such alternative consoles as [ConEmu](https://conemu.github.io/), [Cmder](https://github.com/cmderdev/cmder), [ConsoleZ](https://github.com/cbucher/console), and [Hyper](https://hyper.is/).
+Unfortunately, over the years, the Windows console has been neglected, which has given growth to such alternative consoles as [ConEmu](https://conemu.github.io/), [Cmder](https://github.com/cmderdev/cmder), [ConsoleZ](https://github.com/cbucher/console), [Hyper](https://hyper.is/), and my new favorite [Terminus](https://eugeny.github.io/terminus/) which like Hyper, is cross platform!
 Luckily, with Windows 10, that has been changing with many console improvements which can be followed on the [Microsoft Command-Line Tools for Developers Blog](https://blogs.msdn.microsoft.com/commandline/).

 ### CMD.exe Configuration